arivdebnath/Weather-Web-App/README.md

 - [ ] Local  data and time of the searched location
 - [ ] Rain forecast
 - [ ] Representation of all the data in tabular format
+- [ ] Getting weather of the current location using a single click.